cometaj2/hcli_hak11/README.rst

 HCLI hak11
 ==========

 HCLI hak11 is a python package wrapper that contains an HCLI sample application (hak11); hak11 is intended to run on a rapsberry pi setup to trigger relays via GPIO.
-12 GPIO triggered relays are intended to be setup to interact with a Linear AK-11 keypad to enable remote administration of the AK-11 keypad.
+12 GPIO triggered relays are intended to be setup to interact with a Linear AK-11 keypad to enable remote administration.

 ----